 The number of students in the programme is monitored.
 University and the NUC provide the maximum number of students that should be enrolled in the programme annually.
 Study programme admissions are well defined and advertised in the website and other forums.
 Applications are first screened by the Department Academic Committee to ensure that the applicants meet basic requirements.
 Thereafter, they are processed by the Admissions committee of the School of Postgraduate Studies.
+Recruitment policy and admission criteria including academic prerequisites (undergraduate degree from a recognised university, language skills, international experience, etc.) are in line with the aims of the programme and final qualifications of the programme.
 Student recruitment methods are clearly defined and are transparent, indicated in the CERHI students' recruitment leaflet, Centre of Excellence in Reproductive Health Innovation Student Handbook and widely disseminated in CERHI's and University of Benin's website, Association of African Universities (AAU) website.
-The flow of international students is clearly identifiable and analyzed.
-The moderate numbers of regional students is due to limited scholarships to support students' enrolment.
-International students are monitored and evaluated by the Program Manager and present same to the department for further action.
+The flow of international students is limited likely due to limited scholarships to support students' enrolment but clearly identifiable and analyzed (in 2015/2016 session 1 male from Gambia, in 2018/2019 2 students from Malawi and Ghana).

 The programme is new and has only graduated two sets of graduates.
-Study programme collecting and tracking of graduate data is being developed and will be implemented by the end of 2019, will be developed and communicated to all stakeholders.

-CERHI writes to graduate students to enquire their interests in furthering their studies and joint research work.
+Study programme collecting and tracking of graduate data is being developed and will be implemented and communicated by the end of 2019.
+CERHI writes to graduated students to enquire their interests in furthering their studies and joint research work.
 The Study programme is currently working to establish guidelines for graduates tracing as well as a platform for the follow-up of alumni in collaboration with the National Universities Commission and the World Bank.
-The methods for student evaluation of teaching and its analysis is excellent and provided in the programme.
-This is carried out annually, including an assessment of teachers by the students.
+Student evaluation of teaching and assessment of teachers by the students are carried out annually.
 Feedbacks are then given to staff to improve their teaching performance.
-Student and graduate evaluation of the study programme is taken into account in the self-evaluation process, and guide future curriculum review and implementation of the programme.
+Student and graduate evaluation of the study programme is taken into account in the self-evaluation process, and guides future curriculum review and implementation of the programme.
 Quality assurance committee in the Department ensures compliance with the provisions of the programme.
-Periodic external evaluation is done by National Universities Commission (NUC), and by a technical team appointed by the World Bank.
+Periodic external evaluation is done by National Universities Commission (NUC), the Association of African Universities (AAU) committee and by a technical team appointed by the World Bank.
 Antiplagiarism software (TURNITIN) is available in the University to scrutinize the work of staff and students for originality.
 The University also has an ethical review panel that oversees all research works done within the context of the programme.
-Finally, the programme implements a well-defined gender policy with 45% of staff and 40% of students being women.
+Overall, the programme management appears excellent.